Zamiell/stardew-valley/Min-Max_Guide.md

 An alternate strategy for Spring 1 would be to ignore all of the NPCs and focus on killing every weed on the map + every weed on the farm, which has the advantage of getting a few more mixed seeds planted on the first day.
 However, in the "meet everybody" route, you still kill plenty of weeds, making the overall number of mixed seeds very similar.
 Thus, the marginal number of mixed seeds gathered in the alternate route is not worth more than the early 100g.

+Another alternative is to exploit RNG to farm clay, but this is illegal in our ruleset.

 - Take the Parsnip Seeds.
 - Immediately chop down 9 trees until foraging level 1 (8 1/3 trees needed).
-We want to get level 1 before we leave to go foraging so that we have a chance to get silver-quality Spring Onions and such.
-(Focus on **only** chopping down trees, and begin in the direction of your path to the forest so that some of the weeds you clear are helpful for that.
-The route is very tight.)
+We want to get level 1 before we leave to go foraging so that we have a chance to get silver-quality Spring Onions.
+(Focus on **only** chopping down trees, and begin in the direction of your path to the forest so that some of the weeds you clear are helpful for that.)
   - Only chop down [Maple Trees](https://stardewvalleywiki.com/Maple_Tree) and [Pine Trees](https://stardewvalleywiki.com/Pine_Tree), not [Oak Trees](https://stardewvalleywiki.com/Oak_Tree).
 (We won't get any [Acorns](https://stardewvalleywiki.com/Acorn) for felling an Oak Tree until Spring 2 and acorns are precious.)
   - For the same reason, do not axe/hoe any seeds in the ground until Spring 2, or they will be destroyed.
   - Do not chop the stumps; only chop a tree until it falls, then move on to the next one.
 (It yields more wood and more foraging XP to do it this way.)